dry-rb/dry-monads/docsite/source/result.html.md

   Failure("wrong")
 end.fmap { |x| x * 2 }

-# If everything went success
+# If everything went successfully
 result # => Success(20)
 # If it did not
 result # => Failure("wrong")